Welcome to Tech Orientation 2024-2025!

 The Responsible Use Policy (RUP) is the set of RULES you are expected to follow when you are either using AA equipment, the AA network, or AA online resources (like email or Canvas).
 You are also expected to represent our community in a positive way on all social media, whether it's tied to your AA account or not.

-play icon indicates a video resource See the original video on Youtube (19:06)
+play icon indicates a video resource Watch the video for an explanation of the written rules (19:06)

-book indicates a written resource AA Technology Responsible Use Policy
+book indicates a written resource Read the AA Technology Responsible Use Policy

 • Wait a couple of seconds for the page to fully load, and this link should take you straight to the correct section of the handbook.